-If unscheduled days off occur (emergencies, snow days, etc.), we will add those on to the end of the year.
+If unscheduled days off occur (emergencies, snow days, etc.), we will either conduct them online on those days or make them up at the end of the year.
 Scroll down for the schedule of classes (located on Registration Form below).
-FEES: A $9.25 per hour fee is charged for each class.
-Because months differ in number of weeks, the hourly fee has been divided among the nine months of our school year, for a standard monthly fee of $33.00 per one-hour class.
+FEES: A $9.75 per hour fee is charged for each class.
+Because months differ in number of weeks, the hourly fee has been divided among the nine months of our school year and averaged, for a standard monthly fee of $35.00 per one-hour class.
 The first month’s tuition should be paid at the first class in September and other payments should be made on the first of the month.
 Please try to be prompt with payments – feel free to mail them if that is more convenient.
 (Address: 20 High Rock Dr., No. Attleboro, MA 02760) Checks should be made out to Good Company Tutorials or GCT.
-There are a few opportunities for parents to help out with classes in exchange for tuition; so let us know if you are interested in exploring that option.
+There are a few opportunities for parents to help out with various tasks in exchange for tuition; so let us know if you are interested in exploring that option.

 Good Company Tutorials, 20 High Rock Road, No. Attleboro, MA 02760.

 FOR YOUR INFORMATION: We are a weekly tutorial, attempting to aid parents in the work of home schooling – most of the education is still taking place in the home.
 We require homework and give feedback, evaluations, and grades where appropriate, but we recognize that your students’ education is your responsibility.
 When figuring credits, we have adopted the guidelines suggested by HSLDA, and we suggest a careful reading of their website on this subject for your own information.
 Although our grades are not binding, we have taken care to be as fair and accurate as possible.
 We recommend that you use our evaluations to write up your own reports if sending them to the school.